zendesk/sunshine-conversations-javascript/README.md

 Smooch Core is the most basic for interaction possible for the [Smooch API](http://docs.smooch.io/rest).
 It wraps the public API in a convenient Javascript API.

-This library is meant to be isomorphic, which means it can be used in the browser and server-side with Node.js.
-However, the webhooks API, menu API, and the JWT utils are not available in the browser to reduce the bundle size.
-In any case, those actions should not be performed in the browser for security reasons.
+This library is meant to be used server-side with Node.js.

 ## Installation
 ```bash